lixinW/ship-hats-docs/self-paced-trainings.md

 # Self-paced trainings

 To ensure we support at scale, anyone can access Self-paced trainings.

+- Pre-requisites cover basic concepts that are required to understand the product.
+- Level 100 covers introductory topics.
+In the first phase of training roll out, we will be focusing on this level.
+- Level 200 covers topics for practitioners who have hands-on experience of the introductory topics
+- Level 300 covers topics for intermediate to expert practitioners.

 ![](./images/training-levels.png)